jphenri/jphenri.com/_posts/2024-08-01-how-to-built-a-website-using-github.md

 ```

 ## How GitHub and ChatGPT Played a Role
 Throughout the process, GitHub and ChatGPT were invaluable tools.
 Here’s how I used them:

+#### Version Control with GitHub:
-**Version Control with GitHub**: Using GitHub allowed me to keep track of all my changes and revert to previous versions if needed.
+Using GitHub allowed me to keep track of all my changes and revert to previous versions if needed.
 It also made it easy to collaborate on the project if I ever wanted to work with others.

+#### Content Creation with ChatGPT:
-**Content Creation with ChatGPT**: ChatGPT helped me structure and draft the content for my site, including this blog post.
+ChatGPT helped me structure and draft the content for my site, including this blog post.
 It provided suggestions for improving clarity and flow, making the writing process much smoother.

+#### Troubleshooting:
-**Troubleshooting**: When I ran into technical issues with Jekyll or GitHub Pages, I turned to ChatGPT for quick solutions.
+When I ran into technical issues with Jekyll or GitHub Pages, I turned to ChatGPT for quick solutions.
 It was like having a knowledgeable assistant by my side, ready to help at any moment.

+#### Customization Ideas:
-**Customization Ideas**: ChatGPT also gave me ideas for customizing the Minima theme and making the site more visually appealing.
+ChatGPT also gave me ideas for customizing the Minima theme and making the site more visually appealing.
 This included suggestions for CSS tweaks and layout changes.

-Building JPHENRI.COM has been a rewarding experience that allowed me to combine my technical skills with creative design.
+Building [JPHENRI.COM](https://jphenri.com) has been a rewarding experience that allowed me to combine my technical skills with creative design.
 Using GitHub, GitHub Pages, Jekyll, and the Minima theme made the process straightforward, while ChatGPT provided the support I needed to bring my vision to life.

 If you’re thinking about creating your own website, I highly recommend giving these tools a try.
 They’re powerful, flexible, and—best of all—free to use.